MrModulus/MineAndSeek/README.md

 - Dummy variables in scoreboards should be prefixed with # to avoid accidentally setting values for players with the same name - even if players won't be added to that list
 - Use `_` to join multiple words in a variable name, e.g. `#round_timer` NOT `#round.timer`
 - Constant values should be set up as enums rather than being hardcoded, using the correct section of `mas.enums`, and must be CAPS_CASE to indicate that they are constants
 - Every file should have a comment describing it at the top, and comments dividing the functionality into sections.
-Otherwise, comments are only needed when the code is not self-explanatory.
+Otherwise, comments are only needed when the code is not self-explanatory
+- All entities spawned by the datapack MUST have the tag `mas.entity` for cleanup.
+VERY IMPORTANT!
 - Respect `global.ignore` flags when selecting entities without MaS-specific tags - more info [here](https://mc-datapacks.github.io/en/conventions/global_ignoring_tag.html)

 # Final Notes